 Even in recent millennia, much of Australia, the Arctic, Northeast Mexico, the Great Basin of North America, and even Europe before the rise of patriarchic warrior cultures did largely or entirely without war.
 Recent examples abound.
 In 1614 Japan cut itself off from the West and from major warfare until 1853 when the U.S. Navy forced its way in.
 During such periods of peace, culture flourishes.
 The colony of Pennsylvania for a time chose to respect the native peoples, at least in comparison with other colonies, and it knew peace and prospered.

-Any feature of a society that necessitates war can be changed and is not itself inevitable.
+War long predates capitalism, and surely Switzerland is a type of capitalist nation just as the United States is.
+But there is a widespread belief that a culture of capitalism — or of a particular type and degree of greed and destruction and short-sightedness — necessitates war.
+One answer to this concern is the following: any feature of a society that necessitates war can be changed and is not itself inevitable.
 The military-industrial complex is not an eternal and invincible force.
 Environmental destructiveness and economic structures based on greed are not immutable.

 War in human history up to this point has not correlated with population density or resource scarcity.
-The idea that climate change and resulting catastrophes will inevitably generate wars could be a self-fulfilling prophecy.
+The idea that climate change and the resulting catastrophes will inevitably generate wars could be a self-fulfilling prophecy.
 It is not a prediction based on facts.

-Ending war Is possible:
+Ending War Is Possible:

 Ending all war is an idea that has found great acceptance in various times and places.
 It was more popular in the United States, for example, in the 1920s and 1930s.
-In recent decades, the notion has been propogated that war is permanent.
-That notion is new, radical, and without basis in fact.
+Polling is not often done on support for the abolition of war.
+Here’s one case when it was done in Britain.